FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What is ARR?

 ARR stands for Annual Recurring Revenue.
-It is the annualized value of a subscription business’s recurring revenue — typically calculated as MRR × 12.
+It is the annualized value of a subscription business’s recurring revenue, typically calculated as MRR × 12.
 ARR represents what the business would generate in the next twelve months if the current subscription base remained unchanged.
+For the full builder definition, see What does ARR mean, and for the formula details (annual plans, multi-year deals, discounts), see ARR formula: convert MRR to ARR without counting junk.

 What is MRR?